marcoscale98/aws-iot-topic-rule-action-kafka/README.md

 ### 3. IoT Topic Rule creation

-- Get bootstrap server string in the MSK section of AWS Console
+- Get bootstrap server string in the MSK section of AWS Console and use it as parameter
 - Create a new stack based on `iot-topic-rule.yaml` by AWS Console or AWS CLI